While brain-storming headlines for this post, I first settled with “Do this or don’t publish your content” and then the current one.

 a) Internal links:

 These are the links that connect one page of a website with another via hyperlinks.
 Here both the domains (source and target) are the same.
 Internal links pass SEO juice to your older posts and help newer posts to rank well.
 They reduce bounce rates by giving readers additional pages with relevant information.
-Internal links are like giving SEO friendly backlinks to your own blog.
+Internal links help your posts index well and are like giving yourself backlinks from your own blog.

 b) External Links: